Record Store Day Returns April 18, 2026

 Groovy Graveyard in Asbury Park combines vinyl retail with comics and collectibles.
 Its Record Store Day programming often includes in-store events alongside product releases.

 Customers typically arrive before opening to secure a place in line.
 Because each store orders different titles and receives varied quantities, visiting multiple locations can increase the likelihood of finding specific releases.
+Stores generally enforce one-per-customer limits on exclusive titles to manage demand.

 Until next time, peace.